 • Central Coast Regional Equity Initiative

-The Blum Center is pleased to announce a new Center initiative on Cooperative Economics.
-Cooperative Economics encompasses a broad spectrum of collaborative endeavors, from the communal practices and empowerment strategies of indigenous communities to the support and exchange networks developed within the contemporary mutual aid movement.
+The Dr. U.S. Awasthi Initiative in Cooperative Economics encompasses a broad spectrum of collaborative endeavors, from the communal practices and empowerment strategies of indigenous communities to the support and exchange networks developed within the contemporary mutual aid movement.
 There is a rich tradition of cooperative endeavor in movements for racial and intersectional justice.

 Through this initiative, undergraduate, graduate, and faculty reserach funding has been made possible by generous support from the family of Dr. U.S. Awasthi.
-Learn more about our most recent 2022-23 award recipients.
+Learn more about our 2023-24 Cooperative Economics Workshop Series, and our most recent 2023-24 award recipients.

 In partnership with the Blum Center, the Central Coast Community Labor Project is offering UCSB students an opportunity to spend their summer learning about community and labor organizing by participating in UCSB LABOR SUMMER!
 In collaboration with the Central Coast Labor Council, students will learn about and apply organizing and research practices as paid interns at Central Coast unions and allied organizations that are working to advance labor and achieve social and economic justice.